Quantum DeepONet: Neural operators accelerated by quantum computing: Methods

-If the quantum circuit include quantum noise, error mitigation methods could be introduced during tomography based on the system's properties.
-We apply the same method in Ref.~\cite{Landman2022quantummethods}, where only unary measurement outcomes are kept and all the other non-unary outcomes are discarded.
+If the quantum circuit includes quantum noise, error mitigation methods could be introduced during tomography based on the system's properties.
+We apply the same method as in Ref.~\cite{Landman2022quantummethods}, where only unary measurement outcomes are kept and all the other non-unary outcomes are discarded.
+For example, if the measurement results in $0010$, it is a valid result to keep; if the measurement yields $0110$, then this result is ignored because it is not a unary string.
 This post-selection technique is a benefit of unary encoding.
-The effect of this method will be demonstrated in Section~\ref{sec: noise_ODE}.
+The improvement on the $L^2$ error from this method, along with the percentages of kept and discarded shots, will be demonstrated in Figs.~\ref{fig: ODE_noise}B, C, and D in Section~\ref{sec: noise_ODE}.
+In general, it provides a significant decrease in $L^2$ error across different levels of depolarizing error and finite-sampling error.